-Total common stock offered 5,300,000 shares
+Total common stock offered.....
+5,300,000 shares

-Common stock outstanding after this offering 27,385,274 shares expenditures and for other general corporate purposes.
+Common stock outstanding after this

+Use of proceeds We intend to use the net proceeds from this offering for working capital, for capital expenditures and for other general corporate purposes.
 We may also use a portion of our net proceeds to fund potential acquisitions.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders, including for sales of their shares in the event that the underwriters exercise their option to purchase an additional 795,000 shares of our common stock from the selling stockholders.
-See
+See "Use of